 Micron breaks ground on new flash memory fabrication plant in Singapore

-SEMICONDUCTOR giant Micron Technology on Wednesday broke ground in North Coast to add new cleanroom space to meet future manufacturing requirements for its 3D NAND flash memory products.
+SEMICONDUCTOR giant Micron Technology on Wednesday broke ground in the north of Singapore to add new cleanroom space to meet future manufacturing requirements for its 3D NAND flash memory products.

-As part of its agreement with the Economic Development Board, Micron will also broaden its research and development capabilities in Singapore.
+As part of its agreement with the Economic Development Board, Micron will also broaden its research and development (R&D) capabilities in Singapore.
+The 1,000 new roles that Micron is adding will comprise mainly engineers and technicians related to R&D and manufacturing.

 "The cleanroom we are launching today... will allow us to continue to advance our technology to even more intricate designs."